-The Deputy Head (Academic and Innovation) and Assistant Head for Teaching and Learning will work with the DSL, the dedicated member of staff and the IT Department to ensure that the filtering system does not unreasonable impact on teaching and learning and does not restrict students from learning how to assess and manage risk themselves.
+The Deputy Head Academic and Assistant Head Academic will work with the DSL, the dedicated member of staff and the IT Department to ensure that the filtering system does not unreasonable impact on teaching and learning and does not restrict students from learning how to assess and manage risk themselves.

 All staff will be trained in the importance of filtering and monitoring as part of their safeguarding responsibilities.
-All staff should report via email to the designated member of staff fpepper@bedmod.co.uk if
+All staff should report via email to the designated member of staff onlinesafeguardingalerts@bedmod.co.uk if